chrisbridges/finder-clone/README.md

 - When a tag is clicked, it should be selected (via checkbox)
 - When a folder is clicked, it should be navigated into
 - Display what tags are currently selected (via checkbox)
+- Tag selection should persist as folders are navigated in and out of
 - Always display folders above tags.
 - Always display folders and tags sorted alphanumeric by name.
 - Only display 'back' button if you are not at the 'Root Level'